Giannutri: Flora

 The island’s flora is prevalently a high macchia mediterranea in the northern part which become garrigue in the southern.
 Plants as arbutus, Myrtus, pistacia lentiscus, mock privet, Mediterranean buckthorn, juniperus phoenicea and limonium sommierianum knew only on Isola del Giglio and Montecristo, grow up on the island.
 The mild climate has favoured the growth of plants such as euphorbia, palm trees and wild orchids.
 The marine flora is abundant in sponges, madreporaria, black coral and red coral.

 Fauna

 The island, as all that of the Tuscan Archipelago, is a place where the bird migration take a stop along their seasonal movement from North to South.
 The Audouin's gull, Puffinus yelkouan, western black-eared wheatear, Marmora's warbler and European shag are common on the island.

 History

-Giannutri was mentioned by Pliny the Elder in his Naturalis Historiae and by the Latin geographer Pomporio Mela in his Dechorographia.
+Giannutri was mentioned by Pliny the Elder in his Naturalis Historiae and by the Latin geographer Pomponio Mela in his "de Chorographia".
 The island was inhabited by Romans of which are the vestiges of a magnificent Roman villa reopened on 2 July 2015.

 Giannutri was abandoned for mysterious reasons from the 3rd century until 805 when Charlemagne donated to the Tre Fontane Abbey some lands, including the island which returned to be inhabited by cenobitic monks and some hermits.